-A JUNGLE BUILT ON THE SAND
+A JUNGLE BUILT ON SAND

 Calais (FR), Aug 2016.
 Europe’s largest refugee camp stands today on a sandy landfill site in Northern France just outside Calais, a key transit point on the last leg of the European Migrant Route leading to the UK.
-According to the latest report by Help Refugees, almost 10000 asylum seekers currently live there while seeking the perspective of a normal life away from war and persecutions.
-However, French and EU authorities have been so far slow and inefficient in responding to this emergency, and every night hundreds risk their lives trying to cross the Channel illegally.
-In the meantime, many others find themselves stuck in Calais living in dire, unhealthy, and unsafe conditions, often for months.
+According to reports by Help Refugees, more than 10000 asylum seekers live here while seeking the perspective of a normal life away from war and persecutions.
+As the crisis deepens and every day is marked by hundreds of new arrivals, French and EU authorities seem to maintain an indifferent and inefficient stance towards the emergency.

 Every night migrants are confronted with the choice of risking their lives trying to cross the Channel illegally or to stay behind and live in unhealthy and unsafe conditions; often for months.
 Inside the camp, life is harsh.
 Nonetheless, its residents strive in order to set up normal daily routines and promote a sense of community, through commercial and leisure activities such as makeshift restaurants and shops.
 At the same time, NGOs provide support where the Jungle's self-management cannot reach, for example representing a point of reference for the collection, management, and redistribution of donations.

 Furthermore, volunteers actively look after the safety and well-being of the Jungle's residents, while advocating for their rights and spreading awareness about their condition.
 Asylum seekers greatly rely on their help for legal advice, medical assistance, as well as education.
 The latter especially important for many vulnerable subjects such as minors and women, who make up about 10% of the Jungle's population.